Trusham railway station

-Trusham Railway Station was a railway station in the parish of Chudleigh, serving the villages of Trusham and Hennock in Devon, England, on the Teign Valley line between Newton Abbot and Exeter.
+Trusham Railway Station was a railway station in the parish of Trusham, serving the villages of Trusham and Hennock in Devon, England, on the Teign Valley line between Newton Abbot and Exeter.

 History

 Trusham at first only had a single platform on the west side of the line.
 A goods loop and signal box were added in 1911, this was extended on 8.7.1943 and a short down platform with a concrete waiting shelter was added.
 Following closure to passengers the loop became a siding and the signal box was downgraded to a ground frame.
 The loop was reinstated in 1960 and the signal box closed completely in 1961; the goods yard followed on 5.4.1965.

 Passenger numbers reached their peak in the 1930s with seven daily services provided each way between Exeter and Heathfield.
 During World War 2 this was reduced to four trains in each direction, still with no trains on a Sunday.
 This was increased to five daily trains after the war.
 The line was sometimes used as a diversionary route if the South Devon main line was unavailable.